 “In the beginning, God created the heavens and the earth.”
 (Gen 1:1)

-Amidst our modern culture in which we are so often focussed on ourselves, the Scriptures begin, and resound, with a simple declaration.
-Our world has a Creator and it is He who is truly at its centre.
+The opening ten words of the Bible point us to what is, perhaps, its most important truth… Our world has a Creator.
+Our lives, our existence, our presence in this world have not happened by chance.
+We are here because there is a God who has created us.
 He is our maker, sustainer, and provider1.
-He is eternal, all-knowing, all-powerful, holy, just, loving and unchanging2.
-Best of all, the Bible tells us, this God who has made us has revealed himself – in Creation, in the history of the people of Israel, and now, fully, in the person, life, death and resurrection of His Son Jesus Christ3.
+Most wonderful of all, the Bible tells us, this God who has made us has also revealed himself – in Creation, in the history of the people of Israel, and now, fully, in the person, life, death and resurrection of His Son Jesus Christ2.
+He is eternal, all-knowing, all-powerful, holy, loving and just.3

 “See what great love the Father has lavished on us, that we should be called children of God!”
 1 John 3.1